hucker/pathql/README.md

 ## Threading

-PathQL supports both threaded and non-threaded filesystem crawling.
-Threaded crawling can provide performance gains on systems with slow disks (HDD), as it overlaps I/O operations.
-However, on modern hardware with SSDs, the overhead of thread management and task switching is often comparable to the cost of stat calls, so performance gains may be limited or even negative.
-For SSDs, non-threaded crawling may be just as fast or faster.

-## Threaded and Non-Threaded Query Engines

-PathQL provides both threaded and non-threaded (single-threaded) query engines for filesystem traversal and filtering.
-The threaded engine uses a producer-consumer model to parallelize file system stat calls and filtering, while the non-threaded engine processes files sequentially.

-### Why Threading?

-Threading is used to help isolate and potentially speed up the operating system stat calls (which are often the main bottleneck when querying large filesystems, especially on traditional spinning hard drives).
-By overlapping I/O-bound operations, the threaded engine can provide significant speedups when disk access is slow.

-### SSD vs HDD Performance

-On modern machines with SSDs, the cost of stat calls and file access is extremely low.
-In these environments, the overhead of threading (context switching, queueing, etc.) can actually make the threaded engine slightly slower than the non-threaded version.
-On older machines or systems with spinning hard drives (HDDs), the threaded engine can provide substantial performance improvements by overlapping slow I/O operations.

-### Usage
+PathQL supports both threaded and non-threaded filesystem crawling:

+- **Threaded crawling** (default) uses a producer-consumer model to overlap I/O operations, which can speed up queries on slow disks (HDDs).
+- **Non-threaded crawling** processes files sequentially and may be just as fast or faster on modern SSDs, where disk access is already very fast.

-- Use `Query.files(...)` for the threaded engine (default).
+Use `Query.files(...)` for threaded crawling (default), or `Query.unthreaded_files(...)` for non-threaded crawling.
-- Use `Query.unthreaded_files(...)` for the non-threaded, sequential engine.

 ## Advanced Features